omnislashh/nasa-web-project/readMe.md

 ## notes
 - use INNER JOIN pour mempic
-- try write in editionprofil
+- try to write in editionprofil

 ## to do more
 footer presentation